hyperledger-labs/cc-tools-demo/README.md

 ```

 After installing, use the script `./startDev.sh` in the root folder to start the development environment.
 It will
-start all components of the project.
+start all components of the project with 3 organizations.
+To start the development network with only 1 organization, run `$ ./startDev.sh -n 1`.

 To apply chaincode changes, run `$ ./upgradeCC.sh <version>` with a version higher than the current one (starts with 0.1).
+To upgrade a chaincode with only one organization, run `$ ./upgradeCC.sh <version> -n 1`

 To apply CC API changes, run `$ ./reloadCCAPI.sh`.